 Eva Perkins Miller Hankins (1858 - 1942)

 Taught at Battle Creek 12 years; she and her husband were among the first to go to Africa as missionaries in the field of education.
 They taught at Claremont Union College (forerunner of Helderberg College); she served as bookkeeper, teacher, preceptress and matron.
 After her husband's death she married again.
-She then served as Indiana Conference Educational Secretary before she and her second husband returned to Africa, where she became Education Secretary of the Union and Assistant Editor of the South African Sentinel.
+She then served as Indiana Conference Education director before she and her second husband returned to Africa, where she became Education director of the union and assistant editor of the South African Sentinel.

 Hetty Hurd Haskell (1857 - 1919)